 The digital perfume is the closing of a circle.
-Technological evolution (mostly the industrial revolution) has almost made us lose the perception of perfumes.
-We all use a plethora of deodorants to hide our body odors and the traffic exhaust fumes in our vibrant megacities make us insensitive to olfactory sensations.
+Technological evolution (more than anything else the industrial revolution) has made us almost lose the perception of perfumes.
+We all use a plethora of deodorants to hide our body odors, and the traffic exhaust fumes in our vibrant megacities make us numb to olfactory sensations.

 I would not hesitate to say that in a while we will think of our noses only as a place to put our glasses on, or as a sentinel who warns us of allergies and colds.

 In fact, the smell is very important: the chemical language of perfume is a physical sensation that affects us directly and deeply.
 This is why, for example, car manufacturers make sure their cars smell new, or because coffee shops are much more tempting than vacuum-packed coffee in the supermarket.

 Current online experiences do not currently include an odor component.
 Some past attempts (like Olly, a sort of anti-litteram olfactory printer) failed miserably.
 However, consumers estimate that our sense of smell will be a key part of the internet by 2030.

 More than half of the world's population already lives far from nature and the ever-increasing urbanization has increased our need for natural experiences.